SECTION 1. Chapter 239 of the General Laws is hereby amended by adding the following 3 sections:-

 “Covered proceeding”, a proceeding resulting from: (i) an action brought pursuant to section 1A or (ii) an action brought pursuant to this chapter by a person to recover land or tenements based on the following: (a) the lessee of land or tenements or a person holding under him holds possession without right after the determination of a lease by its own limitation or by notice to quit or otherwise; (b) a mortgage of land has been foreclosed by a sale under a power therein contained or otherwise; or (c) a tax title has been foreclosed by decree of the land court.

-“Eligible individual”, a party in a covered proceeding who is an indigent: (i) tenant or occupant of a rental dwelling or dwelling unit, the owner and occupant of a dwelling unit owned as a condominium, or the owner and occupant of a 1-family or 2-family dwelling where such dwelling unit or dwelling is located in the commonwealth; or (ii) owner or lessor of a rental dwelling or dwelling unit where such dwelling unit or dwelling is located in the commonwealth.
+“Eligible individual”, a party in a covered proceeding: (i) tenant or occupant of a rental dwelling or dwelling unit, the owner and occupant of a dwelling unit owned as a condominium, or the owner and occupant of a 1-family or 2-family dwelling where such dwelling unit or dwelling is located in the commonwealth; or (ii) owner or lessor of a rental dwelling or dwelling unit where such dwelling unit or dwelling is located in the commonwealth.

 “Legal counsel” or “counsel”, means a lawyer licensed to practice law in the commonwealth.

 Section 16. (a) There shall be established within the executive office of housing and economic development, but not under its control, a state agency known as the civil justice committee.
 The committee shall consist of 7 members appointed by the governor, 2 of whom shall be